ManimCommunity/manim/docs/source/examples/tex.rst

             tex = Tex(r'$\mathtt{Hello}$ \LaTeX').scale(3)
             self.add(tex)

-On the manim side, the TeX class also accepts attributes to change the appearance of the output.
+On the manim side, the :class:`~.Tex` class also accepts attributes to change the appearance of the output.
 This is very similarly to the Text class.
 For example, the `color` keyword changes the color of the TeX mobject:

 .. manim:: Example2bLaTeX